MiniPandaG/PL-MODS/README.md

 # PL-MODS

-Program structured in java, capable of downloading the official modpack from PandaLand server and installing it automatically in the .minecraft mods folder f
+Program structured in java, capable of downloading the official modpack from the PandaLand server and automatically installing it in the .minecraft mods folder

+This project is open source in case you want to make improvements.